top of page

 Putting all the above into practice:

-· Are your learners aware of the legal responsibilities as a driver and who is responsible for the vehicle being driven?
+· Are your learners aware of the legalities and responsibilities as a driver, and who is responsible for the vehicle being driven?

-· How is their fitness to drive today?
-(Medication/substances/alcohol usage/fatigue
+· Unit 6.4 Manage the on road environment to minimise risk: How is their fitness to drive today?
+(Medication/illegal or controlled substances/alcohol usage/fatigue

 · What will be the trainer’s responsibility and how will this be shared?
 (Job sharing).

-· Discuss how directions will be given, using the A.D.I acronym, Alert, Direct, and identify.
-Or allow them to identify different types of junctions themselves by using Q&A. This can only work well with partly trained students.
-Use examiner like directions, giving instruction and directions in good time.
-(Any directions or instructions given late or inaccurate will only put you and your student at risk).
+Or allow them to identify certain types of junctions themselves by using some simple Q&A's, instead of telling them, "at the junction turn left", where's you could say, "what information tells you there is a junction up ahead", etc. This works best with partly trained students, as it allows them to think for themselves.
+Use examiner like directions, phrases when giving instruction and directions in good time.
+(Any directions or instructions given late or inaccurate will only put you and your student at risk), and a unsuccessful result!

-· Where a learner is effectively a partly trained, newly experienced or experienced full license holder, it can be a good idea to vary the method of instruction by giving a combination of directions at any one time if they agree to be able to follow these steps.
+· Where a learner is effectively a partly trained, newly experienced or experienced full license holder, it can be a good idea to vary the method of instruction by giving a combination of directions at any one time, if they agree to be able to follow these steps independently.

-· Don’t wait for a mistake if it concerns safety to others, anticipate and read the road ahead, assess your learner’s attitude, check their understanding as this may just reduce a potential or actual risk by effective questioning techniques (Q&A).
+· Don’t wait for a mistake to occur, if you can sense it will happen, avoid any safety or potential critical incidents to others. anticipate and read the road ahead, assess your learner’s attitude, check their level of understanding as this may just reduce a potential or actual risk.
+It can be useful to use some good questioning techniques to establish their understanding.

 So let’s explore the issues surrounding pre-intervention or active intervention: